Ann Strother: College

 Strother was recruited by national powerhouses such as the University of Connecticut (UConn), the University of Tennessee, the University of Georgia, Stanford University, Notre Dame University, and Purdue University before ultimately committing to Connecticut.
 At UConn, Strother would play for future Hall of Fame inductee Geno Auriemma and alongside two-time National Player of the Year Diana Taurasi while helping Connecticut to its fourth and fifth national titles.
 Strother played in all 143 games of her collegiate career and started in 142.
 She averaged 12.9 points per game in her career and 14.0 in her senior season despite festering foot problems.
 Strother would eventually finish seventh all-time among UConn scorers with 1699 career points, and second all-time in career three-point field goals with 290.
 Strother joined some elite company when she became only the second player in UConn history to amass more than 1600 points, 600 rebounds, 400 assists, 100 steals, and 100 blocks- the other being Diana Taurasi.
 Strother also excelled in the classroom as she was a Dean's List student all four of her years at UConn.
 In December 2006, Strother graduated from UConn with a degree in psychology.

 While just a freshman, Strother was invited to play on the 2003 Pan American team (along with freshman classmate Barbara Turner.
 The young team would earn a silver medal, going 5–2, both losses to gold medal winner Cuba.
 Strother started six of seven games, and averaged 7.9 points per games, fifth best on her team.

-Although the UConn faithful normally embrace former players, Strother attended a UConn vs. Notre Dame basketball game in early 2010 wearing a Notre Dame sweatshirt, leading to some ridicule from current UConn students (her boyfriend's brother was playing for Notre Dame at the time).